shuddha7435/Iris_Dataset_Machine_Learning_Performance/README.md

-# Iris_Dataset_Machine_Learning_Performance
+# Here I have implemented different machine learning algorithms in Python.

-I have compared the accuracy performance for these following algorithms in Python.
+• I have compared the accuracy performance for these following algorithms in Python for Iris_Dataset.
     •	Logistic Regression
     •	Linear Discriminant Analysis
     •	KNN